alexdong/consilio/README.md

 # Key bindings for input (default: "emacs")
 key_bindings = "vi"

-# LLM model to use (default: "claude-3-sonnet-20240229")
+# LLM model to use (default: "claude-3-5-sonnet-20241022")
+# Can be any of the models available:
+# - claude-3-5-sonnet-20241022
+# - gemini-2.0-flash-exp
+# - gemini-2.0-flash-thinking-exp-1219
-model = "claude-3-sonnet-20240229"
+model = "claude-3-5-sonnet-20241022"

 # Temperature for LLM responses (0.0-1.0, brainstorm: 0.8, meeting: 0.2)
 temperature = 1.0
 ```

-### `topic`
+### `edit`

-$ cons topic
+$ cons edit

-Open the current topic's discussion file in your default editor.
+Open the current topic's README.md file in your default editor.
 This allows you to review and edit the topic description directly.

 ### `perspectives`